CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

   If you have constant resource usage that supports reservations, purchasing a reservation can help you save money.
 Pay-as-you-go prices apply when you frequently run instances of a service without making a reservation.
 When you buy a reservation, you immediately get the reservation discount.
 Pay-as-you-go charges are no longer applied to the resources.

+* **Which Resources are Most Appropriate for Azure Reservations?**

+  Except for Azure Databricks, all reservations are applied hourly.
+Reservations should be purchased based on an examination of continuous baseline usage to guarantee they assist cut expenses.

+  Your reservation may be underutilised if you acquire more capacity than was previously utilised.
+Because unused reservations cannot be retained for later use, you should try to get the most out of them.
+Additionally, if your usage exceeds the reserved capacity, you will be charged the pay-per-use rate.

+* **Virtual Machine size flexibility with Reserved VM Instances**

+  You can select to optimise for instance size flexibility or capacity priority when purchasing a Reserved VM Instance.
+The reservation you purchase is valid for all sizes of virtual machines (VMs) in the same instance size flexibility group.

+  The number of VMs that the reservation discount applies to inside the instance size flexibility group is determined by the VM size you choose when you acquire a reservation.
+It also relies on the size of the virtual machines (VMs) you're operating.
+The relative footprint for each VM size in that instance size flexibility group is compared in the ratio column.
+Calculate how the reservation discount applies to the VMs you have running using the ratio value.

+  For example, if you buy a reservation for a VM size that's listed in the DSv2 Series, like Standard_DS3_v2, the reservation discount can apply to the other sizes that are listed in that same instance size flexibility group such as, Standard_DS1_v2, Standard_DS2_v2, Standard_DS3_v2 and so on.

+  But that reservation discount doesn't apply to VMs sizes that are listed in different instance size flexibility groups, like SKUs in DSv2 Series High Memory: Standard_DS11_v2, Standard_DS12_v2, and so on.

+**Example:** The following examples use the sizes and ratios in the DSv2-series table.

+You buy a reserved VM instance with the size Standard_DS4_v2 where the ratio or relative footprint compared to the other sizes in that series is 8.

+* Scenario 1: Run eight Standard_DS1_v2 sized VMs with a ratio of 1.
+Your reservation discount applies to all eight of those VMs.
+* Scenario 2: Run two Standard_DS2_v2 sized VMs with a ratio of 2 each.
+Also run a Standard_DS3_v2 sized VM with a ratio of 4.
+The total footprint is 2+2+4=8.
+So your reservation discount applies to all three of those VMs.
+* Scenario 3: Run one Standard_DS5_v2 with a ratio of 16.
+Your reservation discount applies to half that VM's compute cost.
+* Scenario 4: Run one Standard_DS5_v2 with a ratio of 16 and purchase an additional Standard_DS4_v2 reservation with a ratio of 8.
+Both reservations combine and apply the discount to entire VM.

+The following sections show what sizes are in the same size series group when you buy a reserved VM instance optimized for instance size flexibility.

 **Task 5: Shutdown**